salvatore-bufi/GNN-RSs-DataMinimization/README.md

-# Legal but Unfair: Auditing the Impact of Data Minimization on Fairness and Accuracy Trade-off in Recommender Systems
+# Resilience and Effectiveness of GNN-based Recommender Systems under Data Minimization

 ## Table of Contents